 2501 Atrium Dr STE 200, Raleigh, NC 27607

-The majority of reviews praise Dr. Travers and her team at Travers Lasik for providing excellent care and a smooth process from the initial consultation to the post-surgery follow-up.
-Patients have experienced improved vision, with some achieving 20/20 or 20/15 vision.
-The staff is described as thorough, kind, and informative, ensuring that patients feel comfortable and well-informed throughout the entire process.
-Many reviewers express regret for not having done the procedure sooner and highly recommend Travers Lasik for anyone considering Lasik surgery.
+Dr. Travers and her team at Travers Lasik receive consistently positive reviews for their excellent care and smooth process from consultation to follow-up.
+Patients report improved vision, including 20/20 and 20/15 results.
+Reviewers describe the knowledgeable, caring staff who ensure patients are comfortable and informed.
+Many regret not having the procedure sooner and highly recommend Travers Lasik.

 - Highly knowledgeable and thorough staff: The Travers Lasik Team takes great care in explaining the entire process to patients, ensuring they feel comfortable and well-informed throughout each step.